NickCellino/nbb-comments/README.md

 </style>
 ```

-That will result in this magnificance:
+That will result in this magnificence:

 ![example.png](./example.png)